 - Where to stay in Melbourne for foodies – the CBD (or anywhere, really)

-- Where to stay in Melbourne for party-lovers and shopaholics – Prahran, Collingwood or Fitzroy
+- Where to stay in Melbourne for nightlife – Prahran, Collingwood, St Kilda or Fitzroy

 - Where to stay in Melbourne for families – the CBD, St Kilda or East Melbourne

-Read on to figure out where’s the best place to stay in Melbourne for you.
+Read on to figure out where are the best places to stay in Melbourne for you.

 Where to stay in Melbourne: The CBD

 The CBD is the heart of the city.
-Literally, it’s the central business district and it’s where you’ll find businesses and government offices.
+It’s the central business district and it’s where you’ll find businesses and government offices.
 It’s also where most of the main Melbourne attractions are located – museums, galleries, laneways, street art, bars, restaurants and parks are all here.

 Chances are you’ll visit the CBD at least once during your visit to Melbourne, so if you’re planning to spend a good portion of your trip here, it’s a good place to base yourself.